ensdomains/docs/ens-improvement-proposals/ensip-15-normalization-standard.md

 ## Specification

 * Unicode version `15.0.0`
+	* Normalization is a living specification and should use the latest stable version of Unicode.
 * [`spec.json`](./ensip-15/spec.json) contains all [necessary data](#description-of-specjson) for normalization.
 * [`nf.json`](./ensip-15/nf.json) contains all necessary data for [Unicode Normalization Forms](https://unicode.org/reports/tr15/) NFC and NFD.